 For those of you that don’t know much about Thomas, he was born with Apert Syndrome.
 Apert is a craniofacial condition where sutures in the skull fuse together in the womb.
 The other signature characteristics of Apert are fused hands and feet.
-Thomas has endured three surgeries in his short life – two of which gave him his ten fingers and ten toes, and one where his skull was reshaped to make room for his brain to grow.
+Thomas has endured four surgeries in his short life – two of which gave him his ten fingers and ten toes, and one where his skull was reshaped to make room for his brain to grow.
+Thomas also has major developmental delays.
+He is nonverbal at 4 ½ years old which is a huge challenge to him and us.
+In addition to not speaking, there have been lots of behavioral challenges we have experienced with Thomas which caused us to seek out an evaluation for Autism.
+Thomas was diagnosed with Autism Spectrum Disorder this past August.

-As we enter the holiday season with Giving Tuesday, I encourage you to look into the amazing things being done at the Frankie Lemmon School for kids just like Thomas who just need a little more extra attention.
+As we enter the holiday season with Giving Tuesday, I encourage you to look into the amazing things being done at the Frankie Lemmon School for kids just like Thomas who need a little extra attention.
 I was told that Wake County provides $1000 for each student at Frankie Lemmon.
-That astounded me, as so much more is needed to pay the staff, pay for the technology, the meals, and just the day to day things required to run a school (especially today when extra cleaning precautions have to be taken).
+That astounded me, as so much more is needed to pay the staff, pay for the technology, the meals, and just the day-to-day things required to run a school.

 Here is what your donation can provide: